The reality of working from home is the new normal for a lot of workers in the US and around the world.

-- Use tools for video chatting like Microsoft Teams, Slack, and Skype in communicating and remember that not everything needs to be on a work topic.
+- Use tools for video chatting like Microsoft Teams, Slack, and Zoom in communicating and remember that not everything needs to be on a work topic.
 Sometimes sharing funny videos, the latest news or catching up on the news can be good ways to socialize and feel less isolated.

 - If you’re a manager of people, you should be providing the tools necessary to communicate and work effectively, as well as instructions on how to use them.

 - Whether you’re managing or in a team it’s important to get 1:1 time with your colleagues, peers, Mastermind members, and employees in order to give updates on day-to-day operations.